Outron/bash-scripts/README.md

-# bash-scripts
+# Bash-scripts
-Some bash scripts
+Some bash scripts for practice from https://devopscube.com/linux-shell-scripting-for-devops/